kube-flux/kube-flux/README.md

 ![alt text](./images/architecture.png "Architecture")
 ###### Front-end
 + **Grafana** - UI that queries the data saved in Prometheus using PromQL and displays the change in CPU usage, number of pods running, dynamically with graphs and visualization.
-+ **Energy Signal Panel** - UI for admin to input an external energy signal,  check current status of the signal and view the number of pods running inside Kubernetes
++ **Energy Signal Panel** - UI for admin to input an external energy signal,  check the current status of the signal and view the number of pods running inside Kubernetes
 + **kubectl** - Command line tool that enables us to deploy and manage workloads in kubernetes.
 ###### Back-end
 + **Cloud Load Balancing** - Load Balancer that redirects external traffic to specific services running inside Kubernetes.